-Critical Recruitment Dates (Fall 2020 Job Postings for Winter 2021 Opportunities)
+Critical Recruitment Dates (Winter 2021 Job Postings for Summer 2021 Opportunities)

 Frequently Asked Questions

-While the fall 2020 work term runs from Monday, Sept.
-14 to Friday, Dec.
+While the summer 2021 work term runs from May 17 to Aug.
 18, there is flexibility with job start dates as long as students meet their minimum work hour requirements.
-An earlier start date can be considered on a case-by-case basis, so please confirm with your WIL co-ordinator.
+An earlier start date can be considered on a case-by-case basis.
+Please confirm with your Work-Integrated Learning (WIL) co-ordinator.

-Students in paid positions have the option to work on site or remotely, however, those in unpaid positions may only work remotely.
-Regardless of where the work is located, all employers are required to follow the latest COVID-19 directives from government and public health authorities.
+Students in paid positions have the option to work on site or remotely.
+However, those in unpaid positions may only work remotely.
+All employers are required to follow the latest COVID-19 directives from government and public health authorities.

-We encourage employers to continue with virtual interviews, however, on-site job interviews can be considered depending on the circumstances.
+We encourage employers to continue with virtual interviews.
+On-site job interviews can be considered depending on the circumstances.
 Please confirm with your WIL co-ordinator.

-Changes can be made to the terms of employment only for paid positions.
+Changes can be made to the terms of employment for paid positions only.
 Please confirm with your WIL co-ordinator prior to making any changes.

 Please contact your WIL co-ordinator to initiate the process for changing work locations.
 The approval process to change a student from remote to on-site work can take between seven to 14 days.
-Please note, students in unpaid positions may only work remotely at this time.
+Please note, students in unpaid positions must work remotely at this time.